tredly/tredly/README.md

 Tredly is a suite of products to enable developers to spend less time on sysadmin tasks and more time developing.
 Tredly is a full stack container solution for FreeBSD.
 It has two main components: Host and Build.

 ### Host
-The server technology to run the containers, built on FreeBSD.
+The server technology used to run the containers, built on FreeBSD.
 It contains a number of inbuilt features:

   * Layer 7 Proxy (HTTP/HTTPS proxy)
   * Layer 4 Proxy (TCP/UDP Proxy)